super-fox-2018/first-challenge-git/README.md

 [//]: # (Beri tahu kami, apa yang ingin kamu dapatkan di Hacktiv8 dan apa yang ingin kamu capai setelah lulus dari sini?)

 I have not yet decided whether I will apply for a job or continue my studies directly after Hacktiv8.
-I will likely want to use the knowledge I have obtained here to make a website that will serve as my resume, facts about me, etc., as well as a fascinating tool that differentiates me in the eyes of the Employers.
+I will likely want to use the knowledge I have obtained here to make a website that will serve as my resume, facts about me, etc, as well as a fascinating tool that differentiates me in the eyes of the Employers.

 [//]: # (Apakah ada hal lain yang ingin disampaikan?
 Bila ada, kamu bebas untuk menuliskannya)